Snowy peaks of Savoy

 From Effort to Table

-In this year 2026, tradition has never been more modern.
-Discover how to harmonize your high-altitude adventures with the culinary excellence of our local terroirs.
+In this year 2026, tradition has never been so modern.
+Discover how to harmonize your high-altitude adventures with the culinary excellence of our local regions.

 An Invitation to a Sensory Escape

 Imagine yourself at sunrise.
 The air is crisp, almost biting, filled with the scent of pine resin and damp earth.
-You adjust your laces, your backpack firmly in place, ready to face the incline.
-In Savoie, every step toward the summits is a promise.
-Hiking is not just a sport; it is a pilgrimage toward authenticity.
-But what would the conquest of a pass be without the reward that awaits at the refuge or upon returning to the valley?
+You adjust your laces, backpack securely in place, ready to face the elevation gain.
+In Savoy, every step towards the summits is a promise.
+Hiking is not just a sport; it is a pilgrimage towards authenticity.
+But what would conquering a pass be without the reward waiting for you at the refuge or back in the valley?

-Savoyard gastronomy is inseparable from its relief.
-It was forged by long winters, the grueling work of alpine pastures, and the need for conviviality.
+Savoyard gastronomy is inseparable from its landscape.
+It was forged by long winters, the grueling work of the mountain pastures, and the need for conviviality.
 Today, we invite you to explore this sacred link between physical effort in the mountains and the comforting pleasure of a generous table.

 Level 1: Epicurean Stroller